andrastovishati/GalaxyGeometry/README.md

 ## Note

-Please note that this type of geometry only have vertices, so you can only use it for THREE.Points!
+Please note that this type of geometry only have vertices (haven't faces, and uvs), so you can only use it for THREE.Points!